 To explore existing runners, please refer to: https://github.com/galaxyproject/galaxy/blob/dev/lib/galaxy/jobs/runners

 What is required to make a runner for Galaxy?¶

 galaxy.jobs.runners.__init__.py has the base runner implementation.
 To create a new runner, that base runner must be inherited and only certain methods need to be overridden with your logic.

-These are the following methods which need to be implemented:
+These are the methods that need to be implemented:

 The big picture¶

-The above methods are invoked at various state of a job execution in Galaxy.
-These methods will act as a mediator between the Galaxy framework and the external executor framework.
-To know, when and how these methods are invoked, we will see about the implementation of parent class and process lifecycle of the runner.
+The above methods are invoked at various stages of job execution in Galaxy.
+These methods will act as a mediator between the Galaxy framework and the external execution platform.
+To know when and how these methods are invoked, we will look at the implementation of the parent class and process lifecycle of a runner.

 Class Inheritance structure

 The big picture!

 The whole process is divided into different stages for ease of understanding.